-Don't text and drive should be more than a catchy #slogan, it should be something we obey every time we have to drive, for our own safety and the safety of those around us.
-I think we will need to come up with another catchy slogan in the near future, to stop people from texting messages when they are in the cinema.
+Don't text and drive should be more than a catchy slogan, it should be something we obey every time we have to drive, for our own safety and the safety of those around us.
+In the near future, I think we will need to come up with another catchy #slogan to stop people from texting messages when they are in the cinema.

-I understand that the new generation can't turn off their #smartphones because they want to be connected, telling everyone everything from what they have eaten; where they are; where they will go next; and how their world would be much better with something luxurious or #exotic...
-But like every boom box in the 80's had a pause (or stop) button to prevent the listener becoming prematurely deaf and also give a (little) silent moment to everyone else in the vicinity, likewise, there should be enough places around us where the use of smartphones is regulated, especially in places where they do distract and prevent others from enjoying something to which they have devoted time and money.
+I understand the new generation can't turn off their #smartphones because they want to be connected, telling everyone what they have eaten, where they are, where they will go next, and how their world would be much better with something #luxurious or #exotic...
+But like every boom box in the 80's had a pause (or stop) button to prevent the listener becoming prematurely deaf and also give a (little) silent moment to everyone else in the vicinity, likewise, there should be enough places around us where the use of smartphones are regulated, especially in places where they do distract and prevent others from enjoying something to which they devoted time and money.

-When I go to a #cinema, I do so because I want to experience a particular movie to the full extent that the director intended.
-The sound, the special effects, the whole #movie comes to life in a space designed to do exactly that.
-If that amazing experience becomes only a fond memory, cinemas too will quickly become a thing of the past as our own homes can already deliver the next best thing.
-Don't you agree?
+When I go to a cinema, I do so because I want to experience a particular movie to the full extent its director intended.
+The sound, the #specialeffects, the whole movie comes to life in a space designed to do exactly that.
+If that amazing experience becomes only a fond memory, #cinemas will quickly become a thing of the past too, as our own homes can already deliver the next best thing- don't you agree?